Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Helpers

-When building and debugging the 3D scene during development you may wan't to use a few optional helpers.
-Some of them are provided by three.js, others can be made by yourself.
+When building and debugging your WebGL/three.js scene during development you may want to use a few optional helpers.
+Some of them are provided by three.js, others can be quickly made by yourself.

 ![](/images/corsair-helpers.jpg)

-To accurately test collisions of the objects I've created myself a wireframe sphere factory.
-You may have seen it already in the ship factory.
+To accurately test collisions between objects I've created a wireframe sphere factory.
 It returns a wireframe sphere in the size of the object's collision sphere.
+There is still a comment in the ship factory, If you want to try it.
+The coins and cannonballs are very similar to their collision shapes, so they don't need it.

 ~~~js
 function wireframeSphereFactory(size) {